1. Academic Validation

 Abstract

 Recent studies have identified the human genes involved in the biosynthesis of the molybdenum cofactor.
 The human MOCS3 protein contains an N-terminal domain similar to the Escherichia coli MoeB protein and a C-terminal segment displaying similarities to the sulfurtransferase rhodanese.
 The MOCS3 protein is believed to catalyze both the adenylation and the subsequent generation of a thiocarboxylate group at the C terminus of the smaller subunit of molybdopterin (MPT) synthase.
 The MOCS3 rhodanese-like domain (MOCS3-RLD) was purified after heterologous expression in E. coli and was shown to catalyze the transfer of sulfur from thiosulfate to cyanide.
 In a defined in vitro system for the generation of MPT from precursor Z, the sulfurated form of MOCS3-RLD was able to provide the sulfur for the thiocarboxylation of MOCS2A, the small MPT synthase subunit in humans.
 Mutation of the putative persulfide-forming active-site cysteine residue C412 abolished the sulfurtransferase activity of MOCS3-RLD completely, showing the importance of this cysteine residue for catalysis.
-In contrast to other mammalian rhodaneses, which are mostly localized within mitochondria, MOCS3 in addition to the subunits of MPT synthase are localized in the cytosol.
+In contrast to Other mammalian rhodaneses, which are mostly localized within mitochondria, MOCS3 in addition to the subunits of MPT synthase are localized in the cytosol.

 Figures